 Suite 100

 Andrea Kulish, a first generation Ukrainian-American, is raising funds to help Ukraine.
-At Studio A, Stand With Ukraine stickers, hand painted and handmade items from Ukraine, pysanky eggs, t-shirts and more are available for purchase by donation.
+At Studio A, Stand With Ukraine stickers, handmade items from Ukraine, pysanky eggs and more are available for purchase by donation.
 100% of funds collected are being donated to the UNWLA Humanitarian Aid Fund for Ukraine, which goes directly to four hospitals to help wounded soldiers and civilians, and to aid displaced civilians in Ukraine.
 Andrea also co-organized and co-hosted an online benefit concert.
-Click here to watch the concert, which has raised almost $8,000.
+Click here to watch the concert.

 Follow Andrea on Instagram for more of her fundraising updates.